xai-foundation/sentry/docs/docs/operator/rpc.md

 ## reloadPoolKeysForRPC

-Load all the keys from pool the operator should operate and exclude pools which are not whitelisted.
+• **Description**: Load all the keys from pool the operator should operate and exclude pools which are not whitelisted.

 • **Params**: `operator: string, sentryKeysMap: { [keyId: string]: SentryKey }, operatorOwners?: string[]`